 What’s in a typical vegetable box/bag?

-While this can vary considerably from season to season, to give you an idea of what to expect, early on, your package might have 1-1.5 lbs of salad greens/spinach/beet greens/chard, 1 lb sugar snap peas, a bunch of salad turnips and garlic scapes.
-Mid-season, you could get 1-2 lbs fresh beans, 2-3 zucchini squash, 1-2 lbs cucumbers, 1-3 lbs carrots/beets, 1 lb tomatoes.
-At the end of the season, you could get a pie pumpkin, winter squash, 2 lbs potatoes, 2 lbs carrots/beets, 1/2 lb stir fry greens, spring onions and fennel.
+While this can vary considerably from season to season, to give you an idea of what to expect, in September you could get 1 lb fresh beans, 2-3 zucchini squash, 1-2 cucumbers, 1-3 lbs carrots/beets, 1 lb tomatoes, greens.
+At the end of the season, you could get a pie pumpkin, winter squash, 4 lbs carrots/beets/turnips/daikon, 1/2 lb stir fry greens, spring onions and fennel.
 This is the minimum that we aim for, so an abundant year would have extra in the packages.

-Black Sheep Farm’s vegetable CSA program delivers to various pick up points in downtown and north Toronto, Milton, Oakville and Mississauga.
+Black Sheep Farm’s vegetable CSA program delivers to various pick up points in downtown and north Toronto, Milton, Oakville, Brampton and Mississauga.
 For those local to the farm, there is also a farm pick up.

-Depending on your pick up location, your vegetables will either be in a bin with a lid (usually suburban locations) or reusable shopping bag (downtown Toronto deliveries).
+Depending on your pick up location, your vegetables will either be in a bin with a lid (usually suburban locations) or reuseable shopping bag (downtown Toronto deliveries).
 For bin deliveries, please bring bags/boxes with you so you can take the vegetables out of the box to bring home with you, leaving the empty box behind.
-For those receiving bagged vegetables, please bring your empty bag with you to your next vegetable pick up.

 -Sugar snap peas